-How Retirement Plan Administrators Play a Critical (And Challenging) Role During Tax Season
+How Retirement Plan Administrators Navigate Tax Season and Beyond

-What does a retirement plan administrator do?
-Usually, it's an external third party responsible for managing day-to-day tasks.
-Tasks may involve advising on initial plan design, employee matching, profit-sharing, drafting the Summary Plan Description, and more.
+What does a retirement plan administrator do and how does that differ from a retirement plan sponsor?
+Usually, an administrator is an external third party responsible for managing day-to-day tasks.
+Tasks may involve advising on the initial plan design, employee matching, profit-sharing, drafting the Summary Plan Description and more.
+However, that's not where their role ends.
+In fact, most plan participants will interact with their retirement plan administrator on a regular basis.

 Administering an employer-sponsored retirement plan requires significant fiduciary responsibilities — especially during tax season.
 This is the time of year when businesses need to satisfy their due diligence to remain in good standing with the Internal Revenue Service (IRS) and the Employee Retirement Income Security Act (ERISA).